New Legal Marketing Trends Proven to Increase Attorney Lead Generation and New Hires

 When you first start thinking about buying a car, do you telephone or send a form to a dealer as soon as you start looking at car sites?
 No, you spend some time gathering information, considering cost, and deciding what you want and when you want to move forward.

 Lawyer shopping works similarly, with degrees of urgency that vary with the situation.

 To deepen your relationship with your site’s visitors who are at the top of the sales funnel, you should offer free educational information.
 After all, most prospects have visited your site because they have questions (provide them FAQs), want to learn more about their legal issue (offer instructional booklets), and are wondering about cost (at least explain the range).

-Our president Travis Hise can explain these techniques in more detail, evaluate your current efforts, and provide personalized marketing recommendations.
+Our president Michael Knutz can explain these techniques in more detail, evaluate your current efforts, and provide personalized marketing recommendations.
 To schedule a 15 or 30-minute appointment with him, click below.